 So, let’s say you’ve navigated your way out of your rut.
 You’ve planned ahead, saved money and figured out an alternative route.
 Hooray!
 Hi-fives all round!
 Now’s the time to negotiate your exit.

 It’s important that you smooth the path here, no matter how fraught your job situation has been.
 Remember, you won’t have to work with the same people or do the same old tasks for much longer.
 So, grit your teeth and make sure that you handle your exit professionally, without leaving anyone in the lurch.
+Agree on your notice period, and stick to it.
+Even if you’ve faced problems like bullying at work, stay classy, and keep your head up.
+It’s almost over!

 “The world is hyper-connected; it makes sense to manage potential business disruptions maturely with empathy and effort,” says Sunley.
 “Proceed honourably and transparently, make the transition as easy as possible for your employer.
 You never know whom you might re-encounter in the future.”